rfeinberg3/undergraduate_projects/README.md

 * HittiteToEng:

   Utilizes an open-source transformer-based model (called NLLB), along with Natural Language Processing (NLP) techniques to fulfill the task of translating the ancient language, Hittite, to English.
   See code implementation by uploading nllb_hittite_to_english_finetune.ipynb (Google Collab), found on our project GitHub within the "HittiteCode" folder.
-Where you can find our report/paper: https://github.com/rfeinberg3/NLPFinalProject.git
+You can also find our report/paper here: https://github.com/rfeinberg3/NLPFinalProject.git

 * MovieTheaterDB: